solojavier/magus/README.md

                            YMMMM9

 # Opinionated Dotfile Distribution
 # Now with Prezto and Vundle!

     sh -c "`curl -fsSL https://raw.github.com/marioricalde/magus/magus/install.sh`"

+**Important**: As of right now this is only compatible with MacOSX.
+Although we **definitely** want to support every *nix system out there.

 **Always be sure to run `rake update` after pulling to ensure plugins are updated**